Eric-Lautanen/weather/README.md

-# Quick Weather PWA 🌦️
+# Simple Weather PWA 🌦️

 A lightweight, no-build weather Progressive Web App (PWA) built with vanilla HTML, CSS, and JavaScript.
 It provides real-time current conditions, forecasts, and an animated radar map for US locations.